 - Payless interest on borrowing money (Canadian Bank Rates have risen since 2015)

-- Gives you a cushion to focus on other savings
+It gives you a cushion to focus on other savings.

 See More On Budgeting